Klopp wary of Allianz Arena return with Liverpool | Malay Mail

 The Poland hot-shot became the Bundesliga’s top-scoring foreigner on Saturday when he extended his tally to 197 goals.

-So eager is Bayern head coach Niko Kovac to protect his forward that Lewandowski trained individually yesterday as heavy snow fell in Munich.
+So eager is Bayern head coach Niko Kovac to protect his forward that Lewandowski trained on his own yesterday as heavy snow fell in Munich.

 “If he’s trying to run at you, trying to get past you, you need to be ready for that as well.